-Compensation Committee Report
+Compensation, Nominating and Corporate Governance Committee Report

-The compensation, nominating and corporate governance committee has reviewed and discussed with management the Compensation Discussion and Analysis ("CD&A") contained in this proxy statement.
-Based on this review and discussion, the Compensation Committee has recommended to the Board of Directors that the CD&A be included in this proxy statement and incorporated into the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+The Compensation, Nominating and Corporate Governance Committee has reviewed the Compensation Discussion and Analysis ("CD&A") contained in this proxy statement.
+Based on this review, the Compensation, Nominating and Corporate Governance Committee has recommended to the Board of Directors that the CD&A be included in this proxy statement and incorporated into the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020.

-Arie Belldegrun Cynthia M. Butitta Fred E. Cohen Ran Nussbaum
+Cynthia M. Butitta, Chair Arie Belldegrun Fred E. Cohen Ran Nussbaum